Travel & conservation company, since 1991

 Ethiopian transport ©Itay Chen

 To top it all was Lalibela in the mountains of northern Ethiopia.
-Here we visited the 11 medieval churches, which are all over 800 years old and all carved by hand out of solid rock with ‘the help of angels’.
+Here, we visited the 11 medieval churches, which are all over 800 years old and all carved by hand out of solid rock with ‘the help of angels’.
 Emperor Lalibela started the construction of these churches after having lived for some time in Jerusalem.

 Following Jerusalem’s capture by Muslim forces in 1187, legend has it that a dream told Emperor Lalibela to recreate the splendours of Jerusalem in Ethiopia.

 Lalibela has lost none of its power to incite awe, even centuries after its creation.
 Even more incredible is that, despite their age, these churches are still tended to by white-robed priests who speak Geez – an ancient Semitic tongue.
-Hermits still also live in tiny caves in the walls of the church’s courtyards, and people still pray in these churches every day.
+Hermits still live in tiny caves in the walls of the church’s courtyards, and people still pray in these churches every day.

 Upon reaching the top, the views over Lalibela and the countryside were beautiful.
 The monastery was the first of the famous Lalibela churches to be started, though the last to be finished, and is still an active church today.
 About 20 tourists a day visit Asheten Maryam, mostly arriving by bus and scrambling the last short, rocky stretch to the monastery.
 Apparently, only one or two people per day are “foolish” enough to walk the five-hour round trip like us!